vitocal/ce-autoloader/README.md

 - [X] Implement component loader function: Allow functions to be registered as a component.
 - [X] Tests for url loader, function loader, namespaced loader.
 - [X] Robust Loading: Support modules that auto-register.

     Check customElements.get(name) after import to see if it was registered by the module before trying to define it manually.

-- [ ] Flexible Directives: Split the on attribute by whitespace to allow multiple directives.
-- [ ] Accessibility: Expand interaction to include focus or keydown.
 - [X] Cleanup: Move lit to devDependencies if not used in core.
-- [ ] Publish on npm
+- [X] Publish on npm